BigFav/Markov-Music-Shuffler/README.md

 * Next: Plays the next song in the shuffle.
 * Continuous Play: Plays the shuffle songs in sequence, one after the other.
 * Repeat: Repeats the song.

+## Markov Chain

+The file format for the Markov chain should simply align the genres in alphabetical order; columns and rows should be in alphabetical ascending order for genres.
+As shown in the picture, the file expects probabilities ranging from 0.0 to 1.0, and the probabilities should sum to 1.0.